ruizhe-w/SocialNetwork/README.md

 Other notes or comments to the grader:
 This is a a program that displays a GUI that shows the main view that the user will see for your program.
-If the initial view is instructions or a login screen be sure that your program works past that point for us to see the main layout of your user interface.
+This is a initial view of this program, which shows all of the users in the screen and their relationship.
+Later, you can click each user to set him/her to the central user.
+But now, in the initial view, there is no central user.

 [place any comments or notes that will help the grader here] In this program, we have a search bar used to search user name. "add" function